 6. Identify fraud to reduce losses

-Criminal activity has increased as a result of the Covid -19 pandemic, resulting in significant losses for business.
+Criminal activity has increased as a result of the COVID-19 pandemic, resulting in significant losses for businesses.
 By understanding your data better, it is easier to identify unusual events that could indicate fraud.
 The tools available to track unexpected events, and investigate them, allow companies to reduce their exposure to criminal activity.

 7. Manage your portfolio risk to write more business with less volatility and capital requirement